 The MITO degree requires completion of 30 semester hours (generally 10 courses).
 No thesis or research requirements apply.
-Each student’s program of study is customized to best serve individual career objectives, and an optional industrial specialization may be completed in one of four focus areas.
+Each student’s program of study is customized to best serve individual career objectives, and an optional industrial specialization may be completed in one of five focus areas.

 In consultation with an academic adviser, students choose a mix of general MITO courses and specialization electives.
 Completion of at least 18 semester hours of 500-level INTM courses is required.
 Up to 12 semester hours of graduate or senior-level courses in a different field of study may be included in the program of study, but students must be suitably qualified and obtain permission from their adviser(s) and the course instructor(s).
 Up to 12 semester hours of senior (400-level) courses can be taken as part of the MITO degree.
-A total of 9 semester hours of graduate-level courses taken outside of IIT (graded “B” or better) may be transferred toward the MITO degree with adviser approval.
+A total of 9 semester hours of graduate-level courses taken outside of Illinois Tech (graded “B” or better) may be transferred toward the MITO degree with adviser approval.
 These allowances offer our graduate students great flexibility in individualizing their program of study.

 Full-time students can complete the program in three to four semesters.
 Part-time students may proceed at their own pace, but are expected to maintain continuous enrollment until degree requirements are completed.

-INTM 502 Fundamentals of Industrial Engineering
+INTM 502 Industrial Engineering Concepts and Applications

 INTM 508 Cost Management